-You would think that most seven-year-olds are asleep at 3′ o clock in the morning.
+You would think that most seven year olds are asleep at 3 o’clock in the morning.
 But I recently found out that for one particular family, that isn’t the case.
-There is a little girl that wakes up at 3 am, but it’s not because she can’t sleep.
+There is a little girl that wakes up at 3:00 a.m., but it’s not because she can’t sleep.
 It’s because she is waiting for someone to come home.
-She wakes up at 3 am waiting for the front door to open, which is her universal sign that her mom is safe.
+She wakes up at 3:00 a.m. waiting for the front door to open, which is her universal sign that her mom is safe.
 Her mom is a police officer.
 A police officer that works long hours and odd shifts.
-However, that doesn’t keep this little girl for wanting to catch up with her mom at 3 am.
+However, that doesn’t keep this little girl from wanting to catch up with her mom in the middle of the night.

-A.H is twenty-eight years old and has been a police officer for over four years.
+A.H. is twenty-eight years old and has been a police officer for over four years.
 She grew up in Socorro, New Mexico and currently lives in Albuquerque.
-She has a one daughter who is seven years old.
-When A.H is not out keeping the city safe, she enjoys spending time with her daughter, watching movies and working out.
+She has one daughter who is seven years old.
+When A.H. is not out keeping the city safe, she enjoys spending time with her daughter, watching movies, and working out.

 Did you always want to be a police officer?